 Everything needs to dry for 12 hours or overnight and then using a dry brush, gently brush off the excess gold leafing.

 How to Seal Gold Leaf

-To finish off this DIY for the home wall art piece you will need to apply two coats of sealer onto the gold leafed areas.
-I’ve had this art piece on my wall for atleast 3 years now and nothing has faded, discolored or fallen off.
+To finish off this DIY for the home wall art piece you will need to apply two coats of sealer onto the metal leafed areas.
+I’ve had this art piece on my wall for more than 8 years now and nothing has faded, discolored, or fallen off.

-Gold leafing is super easy to do, and gives the most unique results!
-You can use this same method to add gold leafing to a canvas, paper or any other material of your choice.
+Gold leafing a large map wall art is super easy to do, and gives the most unique results!
 If you have any questions about this DIY World Map Art let me know in the comment section below and we can chat!